Spontaneously stabilised dark matter from a fermiophobic $U(1)'$ gauge symmetry: Conclusion

 \section{Conclusion}

 In this paper, we have considered the possibility that dark matter is stabilised by a discrete $Z_2$ symmetry which arises from a subgroup of a $U(1)'$ gauge symmetry, spontaneously broken by integer charged scalars, and under which the chiral quarks and leptons do not carry any charges.
-A chiral fermion $\chi$ with half-integer charge is odd under the preserved $Z_2$, and hence becomes a stable dark matter candidate, being produced through couplings to right-handed neutrinos with vector-like $U(1)'$ charges.
+A four-component fermion $\chi$ with half-integer charge is odd under the preserved $Z_2$, and hence becomes a stable dark matter candidate, being produced through couplings to right-handed neutrinos with vector-like $U(1)'$ charges.
+For simplicity we have assumed that the lightest component of the four-component fermion is predominantly right-handed, $\chi_R$, although the results may be readily generalised to other cases as we have indicated.

 We have constructed an effective model along these lines as an extension of the type Ib seesaw model where the light neutrino mass originates from a new type of Weinberg operator involving two Higgs doublets and a heavy Dirac neutrino.
 In such a model, the Majorana mass of the heavy neutrinos is forbidden by the $U(1)'$ gauge symmetry and therefore the usual type Ia seesaw mechanism is not allowed.
 Although the SM charged fermions cannot interact with the Higgs doublets through Yukawa type interaction due to the $U(1)'$ symmetry, they can gain mass from dimension five effective operators involving a Higgs singlet named Yukon, which is integer charged under the $U(1)'$ symmetry, and is responsible for breaking it to $Z_2$.
 After the $U(1)'$ symmetry breaking, the dark matter candidate $\chi$ can only interact with the thermal bath through processes mediated by the $U(1)'$ gauge boson and therefore can be produced thermally in the early universe.